CharDUG/techclt/www/sites/all/modules/fontyourface/modules/edge_fonts/README.txt

 -- AVAILABLE FONTS

-As of October 2012, there were 862 fonts of 501 families available (see http://www.edgefonts.com/#list-of-available-fonts).
+As of November 2012, there were 865 fonts of 502 families available (see http://www.edgefonts.com/#list-of-available-fonts).
 There is yet no API to provide information on available fonts, so a list is hard-coded into the module.
 If you notice that the list on Adobe's site has changed, file an issue,